Home > Education & Public

 your comments, questions and feedback.

-SOFIA E/PO is geared toward people involved in science education such as K-14 classroom teachers, planetarium and science museum educators, community organization leaders, scientists doing E/PO, amateur astronomers with public outreach programs, and journalists writing about science education.
+SOFIA Education and Public Outreach (E/PO) is geared toward people involved in science education such as K-14 classroom teachers, planetarium and science museum educators, community organization leaders, scientists doing E/PO, amateur astronomers with public outreach programs, and journalists writing about science education.
 Here you will find information about SOFIA E/PO activities including workshops, presentations and other educational events, programs being implemented and planned, and content resources for astronomy and space science education.

 SOFIA was designed from